Interactive Video Programming

-Interactive videos are 3 to 4 times more engaging than traditional linear video.
+Interactive videos are 3 to 4 times more engaging than traditional linear videos.

 With passive videos: